 In addition to that, there is significant ambiguity regarding data ownership regulation with electronic devices.

-Cybercriminals can misuse patient’s electronic health record to create fake IDs to buy drugs and medical equipment which they can sell later.
+Cybercriminals can misuse patient’s electronic health records to create fake IDs to buy drugs and medical equipment which they can sell later.

-Hackers can also file a fraudulent Insurance claim in patient’s name.
+Hackers can also file a fraudulent Insurance claim in a patient’s name.

-So, even if the variety of devices are connected; the difference in their communication protocol complicates and hinders the process of data aggregation.
+So, even if a variety of devices are connected; the difference in their communication protocol complicates and hinders the process of data aggregation.

 This non-uniformity of the connected device’s protocols slows down the whole process and reduces the scope of scalability of IoT in healthcare.

-However, the amount of data is so tremendous that deriving insights from it are becoming extremely difficult for doctors which, ultimately affects the quality of decision-making.
+However, the amount of data is so tremendous that deriving insights from it is becoming extremely difficult for doctors which ultimately affects the quality of decision-making.
 This will eventually lead to patient safety issues.

 Moreover, this concern is rising as more devices are connected which record more and more data.